cloudflare/workers-sdk/packages/chrome-devtools-patches/README.md

 There are two labels you can use:

-- `preview:wrangler-devtools` - this will trigger the DevTools preview
+- `preview:chrome-devtools-patches` - this will trigger the DevTools preview
-- `preview:wrangler-playground` - this will trigger the Playground preview
+- `preview:workers-playground` - this will trigger the Playground preview

 If you add **both** labels, Playground will embed the DevTools preview, so you can test them together.